Google Cloud – EHR Healthcare Case Study

 Maintain regulatory compliance.

-• Regulatory compliance can be maintained using data localization, data retention policies as well as security measures.
+• Regulatory compliance (HIPAA, HITRUST) can be maintained using data localization, data retention policies, as well as security measures

 Decrease infrastructure administration costs.

-• Infrastructure administration costs can be reduced using automation with either Terraform or Deployment Manager
+• Infrastructure administration costs can be reduced using automation with Terraform or Infrastructure Manager (Google’s managed Terraform service)

 Make predictions and generate reports on industry trends based on provider data.

-• Data can be pushed and analyzed using BigQuery.
+• Data can be pushed and analyzed using BigQuery with built-in ML capabilities (BigQuery ML) for predictions

 Technical requirements